-Eccotemp L10 is a bigger option than the Camplux BD158, not only in size but in BTU’s and GPM as well.
+Eccotemp L10 is a bigger RV tankless water heater option than the Camplux BW211, not only in size but in BTU’s and GPM as well.
 It’s capable of 2.6 gallons per minute of hot water output and can achieve temperatures in the range of 50 – 140 degrees F.

 The Eccotemp L10 runs on propane gas and two “D” cell batteries making it a great option for tent campers and adventurers.
 It’s one of the heavier models on today’s list at 27 pounds, but it’s a very capable unit that won’t disappoint.

-It’s easy to set up and even though it doesn’t include a showerhead, one is easily screwed onto the heater so you can take a shower outdoors.
+It’s easy to set up and even includes a showerhead so you can take a shower outdoors.

-A 20 minute automatic safety shutoff timer will stop the unit if it has been going for 20 minutes, for safety reasons.
-It will also shut off is the unit is tilted more than 45 degrees to protect the heater.
+A 20 minute automatic safety shutoff timer will stop the rv water heater if it has been going for 20 minutes, for safety reasons.
+It will also shut off is the unit is tilted more than 45 degrees to protect the unit.

 A gas regulator is included for a quick connection to any propane gas tank.